Companies Cancel Atlantic Coast Pipeline After Years of Delays | MarketScreener

 By Katherine Blunt

-The builders of the Atlantic Coast Pipeline are pulling the plug on the project as companies continue to meet mounting environmental opposition to new fossil fuel conduits in the U.S.
+The builders of the Atlantic Coast Pipeline are pulling the plug on the project as companies continue to meet mounting environmental opposition to new fossil-fuel conduits.

-Dominion meanwhile said it was selling the rest of its natural gas transmission and storage network to Warren Buffett's Berkshire Hathaway Inc. for $9.7 billion including debt.
-The deal includes a 25% stake in the Cove Point liquefied natural gas export facility in Maryland, which will remain majority owned by Dominion.
+Dominion said it was selling the rest of its natural-gas transmission and storage network to Warren Buffett's Berkshire Hathaway Inc. for $9.7 billion including debt.
+The deal includes a 25% stake in the Cove Point liquefied natural gas export facility in Maryland, of which Dominion will remain the largest owner.

-"This announcement reflects the increasing legal uncertainty that overhangs large-scale energy and industrial infrastructure development in the United States," the companies said in a joint statement.
+"This announcement reflects the increasing legal uncertainty that overhangs large-scale energy and industrial infrastructure development in the United States," Dominion and Duke said in a joint statement.
 "Until these issues are resolved, the ability to satisfy the country's energy needs will be significantly challenged."

 Utilities and pipeline companies have been trying to expand U.S. pipeline networks for more than a decade to take advantage of the bounty of oil and gas unlocked by the fracking boom.
 But many of the projects have encountered intense opposition from landowners, Native American groups and environmental activists concerned about climate change who want to keep fossil fuels in the ground.

-The Trump administration has sought to make it easier for companies to build pipelines and other energy infrastructure, but their efforts thus far have failed to fast-track projects amid continued legal and regulatory challenges by opponents.
+The Trump administration has sought to make it easier for companies to build pipelines and other energy infrastructure, but the effort has failed to fast-track projects amid continued legal and regulatory challenges by opponents.

 Dominion and Duke had first proposed building the Atlantic Coast Pipeline in 2014.
 It repeatedly faced legal challenges from environmentalists, Native American groups and others.
 Its costs had swelled to $8 billion before the companies decided to abort the plan.